Compliments, suggestions and complaints

 If the complaint is to be addressed under the Constitution and By-Laws of Resolution Institute, the Board will consider it and may decide to have it resolved informally by DR, refer it to an Investigation Committee or dismiss it.

-We will advise you, the Member and any others involved about confidentiality.
+We will advise you, the Member and any others involved about the confidentiality of the process.

-We will maintain regular contact with you and with the Member to keep you each informed of progress, to provide any reasonable assistance and, as far as possible, to make sure that you are satisfied with the steps that we have taken.
+We will maintain regular contact with you and with the Member to keep you each informed of progress, to provide any reasonable assistance and, as far as possible, to make sure that you are satisfied with the steps that Resolution Institute has taken.
 We will apply a clear internal procedure so that all complaints are addressed in a fair, consistent and timely manner.
-In the interests of being thorough the timeline for addressing complaints can sometimes be longer than initially expected.

 Timeframes vary from between 6 weeks and 12 weeks from the time that the complaint is received for according to the complexity of the issues.

 Complaints Officer: this may be a member of the Board, the Chief Executive Officer or other suitably experienced and qualified Officer whom the Board has appointed to address complaints.